DJustConnect/samples/README.md

 * Id (unique identifier)
 * Data (the event or data)
 * EventTime (time the event is generated)
 * EventType (the resource id for this event.
-This id can be found in the DJustConnect portal in the event type details)
+This id can be found in the DjustConnect portal in the event type details)
 * Subject (the farm identifier for to whom the data belongs like a kbo number)
 * Dataversion (version of the data that is send)